asima-azmat/Holzkorb/README.md

 Mongoose - MongoDB object-to-document-mapper including MongoDB access Helmet - Library for securing Express applications by setting HTTP headers Nodemon - Restarts application when changed files are saved

+# Deployment

+Heroku could be configured via Heroku Web-Interface (configure Github repository urls) for Heroku-App).
+We provide the source code for the backend and the frontend application on Github.
+The frontend application has two branches:
+1. Master branch: Regular Movie App
+2. Serverless branch: This version of the Movie App frontend has dummy data and can work without the backend application running
+We provide a deployed Backend on Heroku: https://seba-movies-api.herokuapp.com/ You can also host your database on mLab: https://mlab.com/